-The Natural Resources Board is an independent entity in state government that oversees the administration of Act 250, Vermont’s land use and development law.
+The Land Use Review Board is an independent state entity responsible for administering Act 250, Vermont’s land use and development law.

-Act 250 was enacted by the Vermont legislature in 1970 to protect the environment in balance with sustainable development.
-The law sets regulates large development and subdivision projects using a set of environmental, economic, and public welfare criteria.
-Its purpose is to help maintain Vermont's historic settlement pattern of compact village and urban centers separated by rural countryside while protecting the natural environment and permitting responsible growth.
-Through it's oversite, Act 250 plays a significant role in fostering distinctive, attractive communities and Vermont's strong sense of place.
+Enacted in 1970, Act 250 aims to balance environmental protection with sustainable development.
+It regulates large development and subdivision projects based on environmental, economic, and public welfare criteria.
+The law helps maintain Vermont's historic settlement pattern of compact villages and urban centers, separated by rural countryside, while allowing for responsible growth.
+Act 250 plays a crucial role in fostering distinctive communities and preserving Vermont's unique sense of place.

-Review the Act 250 Permit Application page for more information about which projects require an Act 250 permit and the application process.
-You are also encouraged to contact the Act 250 District Coordinator for your area for additional assistance.
+For more details on which projects need an Act 250 permit and the application process, visit the Act 250 Permit Application page.
+You can also contact your local Act 250 District Coordinator for further assistance.

 Need help?